 A statewide Community Preservation Trust Fund gives cities and towns that passed the act a “state match.”
 Real estate transfer fees from across the state provide money for the Trust Fund.
 When a property changes hands anywhere in Massachusetts, a recording fee is rolled into the closing costs.

-With 175 CPA communities across the Commonwealth, the Trust Fund match has recently increased.
+With over 185 CPA cities and towns across the Commonwealth that have adopted CPA, the Trust Fund match has recently increased.
 The decade-long effort to stabilize the CPA Trust Fund concluded in 2019 with the signing of legislation increasing the Registries of Deeds fees that generate revenue for the fund.
-This was a legislative priority to institute a permanent increase in the recording fee to raise the match to almost 30-percent.
+This was a legislative priority to institute a permanent increase in the recording fees to raise the state match to over 30 percent.
 A huge success for CPA communities, the increased state match will bring Boston over $2 million more dollars every year!

 We calculate the surcharge by first deducting $100,000 from the value of your property.
 Next, we recalculate the tax and apply your residential exemption and any personal exemptions, if you have them.
 The remainder or "revised net tax" is used to determine the 1% surcharge.
 This is divided over your four quarterly tax bills.